Login Sign Up EN / FR

 About Us

-The association helps local clubs and districts to mount large-scale actions in a particular area.
+The association helps local clubs and districts to set up large-scale projects in a particular area.

-1. Create a competent structure in a fight.
+1. To create a competent structure for a given fight.

 We all know and participate in R.A.G. fights. without knowing that these fights are in fact.
 The two most famous examples being the fights against polio and multiple sclerosis...